 Dust is a beautifully written adventure, and one I hope you will have the courage to take alongside Claire, Lily and Peter.
 Keep reading to find out more about the book, the lovely and talented author, and the giveaway!

 About the Book

-I was given a copy of this book in exchange for my honest review.
+I was given a copy of this book by the publisher with no expectation of a positive review.
 All opinions are my own.